 The thought of travelling with a baby scares a lot of people, especially flying with a baby.
 If you’re teetering on the edge of booking a trip with a baby, or perhaps you’ve booked a family trip and you’re now starting to doubt your confidence this post is for you.

 These are the baby travel questions that I receive the most, so I hope this post helps you mamas and dadas out.
 I’ll keep updating it, so if you have a question that isn’t on here or perhaps you want to share your own advice, please do leave a comment.

 You can do it.
 Don’t listen to the naysayers, even if they’re just the niggles in your own mind.
 You really can travel with a baby and you can have the most amazing time.

 There are a million and one ways of parenting and despite what many authors will tell you there isn’t a step-by-step manual that works for every single baby.
 If only it were that easy, eh?!
 You’ll make your own parent-baby travel method and as I’m sure you can imagine, what works one time may not work the next time, but the important thing is that you carry on exploring (if of course, that’s what you want to do!).

-2. When should I start travelling with my baby?
+2. When should I start travelling with a baby?

 As soon as you want to!
 I took Nova to the Netherlands when he was two months old and we all loved it.